|National Statistic|| |

 To meet user needs, very timely but provisional counts of death registrations are published.

 Provisional counts of weekly death registrations for England and Wales by age group, sex and regions (within England) and Wales are published 11 days after the week ends.
 Weeks run from Saturday to Friday, and figures are normally published the following Tuesday.
 The respiratory disease counts are updated with each weekly publication as the coding of the underlying cause is not always complete at the time of production.
 Other figures are not updated.
 Figures for the latest week are published.
+Because of the coronavirus (COVID-19) pandemic, from 31 March 2020 this publication also includes a separate breakdown of the numbers of deaths involving COVID-19.
+An article comparing different sources of COVID-19 deaths data is published alongside this.

 Provisional counts of monthly death registrations for England and Wales by regions (within England), unitary authorities, counties, districts and London boroughs are published on the fourth Tuesday of the following month.